Proximal alternating minimization and projection methods for nonconvex problems. An approach based on the Kurdyka-Lojasiewicz inequality: Examples and applications

 for all $(x,y)$ in a neighborhood of a critical point of $L$.

-Although (\ref{dist_omin}) is simply a specialization of a result of \cite{BDLS}, we feel that this form of Kurdyka-\L ojasiewicz inequality can be very useful in many contexts.
+Although (\ref{dist_omin}) is simply a specialization of a result of \cite{BDLS}, this form of the Kurdyka-\L ojasiewicz inequality can be very useful in many contexts.

 \begin{remark}{\rm (a) Note that if $C,D$ are definable in the log-exp structure then (\ref{dist_omin}) holds.
-This is due to the fact that the square norm is also definable in this structure.\\ (b) If $C,D$ are semilinear sets, $L_{C,D}$ is not semilinear but it is however semialgebraic.} \end{remark}
+This is due to the fact that the square norm is also definable in this structure.\\ (b) If $C,D$ are semilinear sets, $L_{C,D}$ is not semilinear but it is however semialgebraic.\\ (c) Many concrete problems involving definable data and for which the projection operators are easily computable are given in \cite{mallew}. } \end{remark}